olliw42/mLRS-docu/docs/MATEKSYS.md

 ## Tx Module | HC-04 Bluetooth Troubleshooting ##

-To use the HC-04 Bluetooth module on Matek mLRS Tx modules, no additional configuration should be needed.  mLRS will automatically configure all of the necessary settings on the HC-04 module.
+To use the HC-04 Bluetooth module on Matek mLRS Tx modules, no additional configuration should be needed as mLRS will automatically configure all of the necessary settings on the HC-04 module.
 However, if you're having problems you can check the following items:

 - Ensure that the 3 dip switches are all in the 'ON' / left position when looking at the Tx module with the antenna pointing up.
-You can refer to the photo:
+PShoto:
     - <img src="images/Matek_HC04.png">
 - If you're using Windows 11 and are unable to see the device being broadcasted, ensure that 'Advanced' is selected within the 'Bluetooth devices discovery' option that is located on the Bluetooth & devices pages.
     - <img src="images/Win11_BT.png">